top of page

 Success was supposed to solve it.

-And scaling keeps changing how the picture fits together.
+But scaling keeps changing how the picture fits together.

 Paisley puzzle with 4 piles-rev.jpg